dakralex/bridge-gui/README.md

 `TrafficRegistrar` is the interfaces that defines abstract methods for capturing the traffic flow.

-The method `void registerLeft(Vehicle v)` registers a vehicle from the left-hand side of the bridge.
+The method `void registerLeft(Vehicle v)` registers the vehicle v from the left-hand side of the bridge.

-The method `void registerRight(Vehicle v)` registers a vehicle from the right-hand side of the bridge.
+The method `void registerRight(Vehicle v)` registers the vehicle v from the right-hand side of the bridge.

-The method `void deregisterLeft(Vehicle v)` unregisters a vehicle from the left-hand side of the bridge.
+The method `void deregisterLeft(Vehicle v)` unregisters the vehicle v from the left-hand side of the bridge.

-The method `void deregisterRight(Vehicle v)` unregisters a vehicle from the right-hand side of the bridge.
+The method `void deregisterRight(Vehicle v)` unregisters the vehicle v from the right-hand side of the bridge.

 ### Interface `TrafficController`